cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Backup and ScheduledBackups execution;
 * Restore from backup;
 * Primary endpoint switch in case of failure in less than 5 seconds;
-* Recover from degraded state in less than 30 seconds.
+* Recover from a degraded state in less than 30 seconds.

-The E2E tests suite is also run for OpenShift 4.6 and for the latest Kubernetes and PostgreSQL releases on clusters created on the following services:
+The E2E tests suite is also run for OpenShift 4.6 and the latest Kubernetes and PostgreSQL releases on clusters created on the following services:

 * Google GKE